Nickchapman3773/Uranium-Fever/README.md

 	- By design, you can only select perks at even levels (2, 4, 6, etc..).
 Due to the functionality of Vegas Elysium, the perk menu must pop-up every level, despite perks not always being available every level.
 - Size - Why is the installation requirement so large?
 	- When Wabbajack compiles and installs a list, it requires simultaneously drive presence of the initial download, the unedited file, and the file after it has been altered (in our case, most large texture packs have been appropriately compressed, optimized, and BSA packed).
 Many of these files are automatically removed following installation, though if desired, around 50gb of download files can also be deleted.
 Deleting these download files will make updating more arduous, however.
+- Skill Tagging - Why doesn't skill tagging work?
+	- It does!
+Uranium Fever uses the classic skill tagging approach, where instead of getting a flat boost in skill points, each skill points you input into a tagged skill increases it by two.
 - Start Location - Can I start in the Mojave Wasteland?
 	- Yes.
 To start in the Mojave Wasteland, select "memory" when prompted "Is this now, or just a memory?" immediately after leaving the vault.
 - Stock New Vegas - What is the Stock New Vegas Folder and why do I need it?